 Long-lived assets include property, equipment, right-of-use ("ROU") assets and software developed or obtained for internal use.
 Management reviews the Company's recorded long-lived assets for impairment annually or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be fully recoverable.
 Events relating to recoverability may include significant unfavorable changes in business conditions, recurring losses, or a forecasted inability to achieve break-even operating results over an extended period.
 The Company determines the extent to which an asset may be impaired based upon its expectation of the asset's future usability, as well as on a reasonable assurance that the future cash flows associated with the asset will be in excess of its carrying amount.
-If the total of the expected undiscounted future cash flows is less than the carrying amount of the asset.
-During the three months ended July 31, 2024, there were no impairment charges recorded.
-During the three months ended July 31, 2023, the Company reduced its real estate footprint and as a result, the Company recorded an impairment charge of ROU assets of \$1.6 million and an impairment of leasehold improvements and furniture and fixtures of \$0.1 million, both recorded in the condensed consolidated statements of income in general and administrative expenses.
+If the total of the expected undiscounted future cash flows is less than the carrying amount of the asset, a loss is recognized for the difference between fair value and the carrying value of the asset.
+During the three and six months ended October 31, 2024, there were no impairment charge of ROU assets of \$1.6 million and an impairment of leasehold improvements and furniture and fixtures of \$0.1 million, both recorded in the condensed consolidated statements of operations in general and administrative expenses.
+During the three and six months ended October 31, 2023, the Company also recognized a \$1.5 million software impairment charge in the Digital segment which was recorded in the condensed consolidated statements of operations in general and administrative expenses.